 I have reproduced horoscope 38 in South Indian format from the eBook.

 The ascendant is Aries.
 Venus is debilitated in Virgo.
 Jupiter and the Sun are also debilitated.
-The dispositor of Venus is Mercury (the ruler of Virgo is Mercury), which happens to be in Leo.
-The Moon is in Gemini.
+The Moon is placed in Gemini.

-Most importantly, saptarishis declare that the debilitation of Venus has been nullified.
+Interestingly, though Venus is debilitated, the saptarishis declare that the debilitation has been nullified.
 In other words, neecha bhanga is in effect for Venus.
-As a result, this cancellation of debilitation of Venus saves the jataka from marrying two wives (thank God!).
+This neecha bhanga of Venus saves the jataka from marrying two wives (thank God!).
 But the other two debilitated planets continue to remain so.
-Let’s analyze the reason for the neecha bhanga of Venus.
+Let’s analyze the reason for neecha bhanga of Venus.

 Though many books advocate various rules for neecha bhanga, their authenticity is questionable.
 But the reader is free to apply those rules for the horoscope described above and arrive at a conclusion.
 Luckily, sage Pulippani has explained about Neecha bhanga rajayoga in his treatise.